 \qquad \qquad (c)\; \ytableausetup{boxsize=0.9em,aligntableaux=center} \begin{ytableau} *(lightgray) &*(lightgray) & *(lightgray) & *(lightgray) & *(lightgray) \to & *(yellow) 6 \\ *(lightgray) & *(lightgray) & *(lightgray) \to & & *(yellow) 5 \\ *(lightgray) \to & & & *(yellow) 4 \\ & & *(yellow) 3 \\ & *(yellow) 2 \\ *(yellow) 1 \end{ytableau} \end{eq} The path $P$ is given by $\mathtt{ennneneennee}$.
 Moreover, $\alpha = (0,3,1,0,2,0)$, and note that $P$ is uniquely determined by $\alpha$.
 There are a few other statistics on preference functions that only depend on $\alpha$.
 We let $\mathdefin{\area(\alpha)}$ be the number of squares below $P$ and strictly above the lowest diagonal of the form $y=x+k$, containing a car.
 In our diagram above, $\area(\alpha)=8$.
 Moreover, we let $\mathdefin{\mathrm{below}(\alpha)}$ be the number of cars strictly below the $y=x$ line.
 In this case, $\mathrm{below}(\alpha) = 1$, as the car labeled $2$ is below the main diagonal.

-Finally, given $\alpha$, we associate a Schr{\"o}der path as follows.
+Finally, given $\alpha$, we associate a Schr{\"o}der path $\mathdefin{P(\alpha)}$ as follows.
 We read the cars diagonal by diagonal as in (b), this gives the \defin{reading order} of the cars.
 Then $\dedge{x}{y}$ is a diagonal steps in the Schr{\"o}der path if and only if label $x$ is immediately below $y$ in the reading word order (b).
-We note that the map that takes $P$ to the Schr{\"o}der path is also a type of $\zeta$-map, see \cite[Sect.
-5.2]{ArmstrongHanusaJones2014}. \end{exa} We can now state the expansion of $(-1)^{n-1} \nabla \powerSum_n$ in terms of vertical-strip LLT polynomials.
-It is straightforward to deduce this from \reft{squarePathsThm}, by unraveling the definitions. \begin{thm}{squarePathsThmLLT} We have the expansion
+We note that the map that takes $P$ to the Schr{\"o}der path is also a type of $\zeta$-map, see \cite[Sec.~5.2]{ArmstrongHanusaJones2014}. \end{exa}

+We can now state the expansion of $(-1)^{n-1} \nabla \powerSum_n$ in terms of vertical-strip LLT polynomials.
+It is straightforward to deduce this from \reft{squarePathsThm}, by unraveling the definitions.